mre/endler.dev/content/2019/tinysearch/index.md

 Many years ago, in 2013, I read ["Writing a full-text search engine using Bloom filters"][stavros] &mdash; and it was a revelation.

-The idea was simple: Let's run all articles through a generator that creates a tiny, self-contained search index using this magical data structure called a ✨*Bloom Filter* ✨.
+The idea was simple: Let's run all my blog articles through a generator that creates a tiny, self-contained search index using this magical data structure called a
+✨*Bloom Filter* ✨.

-## What's a Bloom Filter?
+## Wait, what's a Bloom Filter?

-Roughly speaking, a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) is a space-efficient way to check if an element is in a set.
+A [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) is a space-efficient way to check if an element is in a set.

 The trick is that it doesn't store the elements themselves; it just knows with